suffolklibraries/lgc/content/collections/events/felixstowe-movers-22-08.md

     content:
       -
         type: text
-        text: 'This is one of three FREE taster sessions over August so come along and see if this is the class for you.'
+        text: 'This is one of three FREE taster sessions over August so come along and see if this is the class for you.
+Classes begin weekly in September. '
   -
     type: paragraph
     content: